-In this section, we discuss the limits on hostgalaxy extinction we can set based on the measured colors of our supernovae.
+In this section, we discuss the limits on bestgalaxy extinction we can set based on the measured colors of our supernovae.
 For the primary fit of our P99 analysis, extinction was estimated by comparing the mean host-galaxy E(B-V) values from the low- and high-redshift samples.
-Although the uncertainties on individual E(B-V) values for high-redshift supernovae were large, the uncertainty on the mean of the distribution was only 0.02 magnitudes.
+Although the uncertainties on individual E(B-V)values for high-redshift supernovae were large, the uncertainty on the mean of the distribution was only 0.02 magnitudes.
 P99 showed that there was no significant difference in the mean host-galaxy reddening between the low and high-redshift samples of supernovae of the primary analysis (Fit C).
 This tightly constrained the systematic uncertainty on the cosmological results due to differences in extinction.
+The models of Hatano, Branch, & Deaton (1998) suggest that most SNe Ia should be found with little or no host galaxy extinction.
+By making a cut to include only those objects which have small E(B-V) values, we are creating a subsample likely to be unaffected by extinction; the tight uncertainties on the mean reddening of the high-redshift set relative to the lowredshift set supports this.
+We will show below that the low-extinction subset used in this work is consistent with being unaffected by host galaxy be quite true -reddening.

-Riess et al. (1998) did apply host-galaxy extinction corrections to each individual supernova, but used a Bayesian prior on the color-excess distribution to modify the extinction correction.
-This prior was one sided, with zero probability for E(B-V) < 0, and a probability which sharply falls for positive values of E(B-V) > 0.02 magnitudes, based on the models of Hatano, Branch, & Deaton (1998).
-Even if all E(B-V) values are intrinsically close to zero, measurements will scatter to both sides of zero by an amount given by the measurement uncertainty; consequently, applying this asymmetric prior biases the measured E(B-V) distribution to the red.
-A constant bias in supernova magnitudes will not affect measurements of $\Omega{\rm M}$ and $\Omega{\Lambda}$ (as those parameters are only sensitive to the differences in the magnitudes between highredshift and low-redshift supernovae).
-However, if the uncertainties on the color excesses of the low- and high-redshift samples differ, then the offset resulting from this prior will differ and bias is introduced into the cosmology.
-In P00, Fit E applies this one sided extinction prior to the his
+Riess et al. (1998) used the work of Hatano, Branch, & Deaton (1998) differently, by applying a one-sided Bayesian prior to their measured E(B-V) values and uncertainties; this prior had zero probability for negative values of E(B-V) and sharply falls for positive values of E(B-V) > 0.2magnitudes.
+As discussed in P99 (see the "Fit E" discussion, where P99 apply the same method to their data), when the uncertainties on the lowand high-redshift supernovae colors differ, use of this prior can introduce a bias into the fit cosmological parameters.
+Even if all E(B-V) values are intrinsically close to zero, measurements will scatter to both sides of zero by an amount given by the measurement uncertainty; consequently, applying this asymmetric prior biases the measured E(B-V) distribution to the red A constant bias in

+apernova magnitudes will not affect $\Omega{

+m M}$ and $\Omega{

+m A}$ because it is only the difference between the lowand high-redshift supernova magnitudes that leads to a measurement of those parameters).
+However, when the dispersion of the colors due to measurement errors is greater on the the high-redshift supernovae than on the low-redshift supernovae, this asymmetric prior will have a greater effect on the high-redshift supernovae and bias the calculated flat-universe value of $\Omega{\rm M}$ to higher val